 About Nimbus Centre

-Nimbus Centre at Cork Institute of Technology was established in 2007, funded by the fourth round of the HEA Programme for Research in Third-Level Institutions (PRTLI-4).
-However, the research activity that lead to Nimbus Centre started in 2000 and had already built to a group of 45 researchers by 2007.
+Nimbus Centre at Cork Institute of Technology was established in 2007, funded by the HEA Programme for Research in Third-Level Institutions (PRTLI-4).
+However, our research activity started in 2000 and had built to a group of 45 researchers by 2007.

-Our research focuses on Cyber-Physical Systems (CPS) and Internet of Things (IoT) applications.
-CPS are most widely known for their application in the IoT, connecting things in the physical world to the Internet.
-This allows sensing, monitoring and control of the physical world using the global infrastructure of the Internet and it is one of the fastest growing areas for CPS.
-However, CPS embrace wider applications, particularly in critical areas such as energy, industry, the built environment and water systems where secure, high performance, high reliability monitoring and control are mission-critical.
+At Nimbus Centre our research focuses on Cyber-Physical Systems (CPS) and Internet of Things (IoT) applications.
+CPS are known for their application in the IoT, connecting physical things to the Internet.
+This allows sensing, monitoring and control of the physical world, and it is one of the fastest growing areas for CPS.
+CPS also embrace wider applications in areas such as energy, industry, the built environment and water systems where secure, high performance, high reliability monitoring and control are mission-critical.

-We take a whole-system approach to CPS and IoT research, focusing on how to best integrate hardware, software, networking, communication and control to develop application-specific, whole-system solutions.
-This philosophy informs how we approach our research but, importantly, it also allows us to support innovation by delivering complete system solutions for industry partners.
-The TEC Gateway (TEC), funded by Enterprise Ireland, is a self-contained unit within Nimbus Centre that works exclusively on industry projects.
-TEC also acts as a conduit for commercialisation of our own research outputs.
+A whole-system approach to CPS and IoT research is practiced by Nimbus Centre researchers.
+We focus on how to best integrate hardware, software, networking, communication and control to develop application-specific solutions.
+This philosophy informs how we approach research and allows us to deliver complete system solutions for our industry partners.
+The TEC Gateway (TEC), is a self-contained unit that works exclusively on our industry projects.
+We can also commercialise our research outputs through the TEC Gateway.

-Nimbus Centre is entirely self-funded through income earned from national (e.g. Science Foundation Ireland, Enterprise Ireland) and EU (e.g. Horizon 2020, Interreg) research programmes and from industry partners.
+Nimbus Centre is entirely self-funded through national (e.g. Science Foundation Ireland, Enterprise Ireland) and EU (e.g. Horizon 2020, Interreg) research programmes and from industry partners.